pavithpr89/holbertonschool-shell/io_redirections_and_filters/README.md

 Task 13 : shows unique words
-Task 14 : shows the pattern root from the given directory Task 15 : counts the number of times bin is present in the directory
+Task 14 : shows the pattern root from the given directory Task 15 : counts the number of times bin is present in the directory Task 16 : display lines containing root and 3 files after it